Downloads:

 Jasper District, Brookeland, Texas

-Fish populations in Lake Timpson were surveyed in 2020 using fall electrofishing and trap netting and in 2021 using spring electrofishing (Largemouth Bass only).
-Historical data are presented with the 2020-2021 data for comparison.
+Fish populations in Lake Timpson were surveyed in 2024 using fall electrofishing and trap netting, and in 2025 using spring electrofishing.
+Historical data are presented with the 2024-2025 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description

 Lake Timpson is located in Shelby County.
 The Shelby County Freshwater Supply District is the controlling authority.
 Primary uses are water supply and recreation.
 This reservoir has a surface area of 223 acres, a shoreline length of 8 miles, and an average depth of 8 feet.
-Water level fluctuations average 1-3 feet annually.
-Boat and bank access are adequate, with one boat ramp present.
+Water level fluctuates an average 1-3 feet annually.
+Boat and bank access are adequate, with one boat ramp present with a courtesy dock.

 Management History

 Important sport fish included Largemouth Bass and crappie.
 Prior to 1994, Largemouth Bass were managed under statewide regulations.
 In 1994, Largemouth Bass regulations were changed to a 14- to 21-inch slot length limit.
 This regulation has had the desired effect of producing increased numbers of Largemouth Bass that are within the protective slot length limit.
-In 2003, hydrilla was found in Lake Timpson, and coverage expanded to 40% of the reservoir surface area in 2004.
-Triploid Grass Carp were stocked in 2004 at a rate of 5 fish/vegetated acre (448 fish) to reduce hydrilla coverage.
-Since 2006, no hydrilla has been observed.
-In 2010, giant salvinia was discovered, and eradication efforts were attempted with numerous herbicide treatments; no plants were observed in 2011 or 2012.
+In 2003, hydrilla was found in Lake Timpson, and coverage expanded to 40% of the reservoir surface area limiting angler access.
+Triploid Grass Carp were stocked in 2004 at a rate of 5 fish per vegetated acre (448 fish) to control hydrilla.
+Since 2006, no hydrilla has been observed until trace amounts were discovered in 2022 and have continued to be monitored.
+In 2010 giant salvinia was discovered and eradication efforts were initiated with numerous herbicide treatments and the introduction of giant salvinia weevils; no plants were observed in 2011 or 2012.
 However, giant salvinia reappeared in 2013 and coverage peaked at 13 acres in 2017.
 Since then, routine herbicide treatments have maintained abundance at < 1 acre.

 Fish Community